 Vimeo’s target market includes alternative and indie filmmakers seeking a way to distribute their work.
 Vimeo is jam-packed with the work of up-and-coming visual artists.
 Many of these are professionals, but others are students and semi-pros in need of a like-minded community.

-Vimeo Plus includes 5 GB of storage per week, player customization, private link sharing, and more for $7 per month.
+Vimeo Plus includes 5 GB of storage per week, player customization, private link sharing, and more for $7 per month

 For $50 per month, Vimeo Business has no weekly storage limits and supports up to 5TB per year.
-It adds Google analytics integration, VIP support, and video marketing and production tools.
+It adds Google Analytics integration, VIP support, and video marketing and production tools.

-- Great community
+- Great community atmosphere

-- Basic plan is free
+- The basic plan is free

 - Notes feature is excellent for video pros